 City Manager William Bell

-Bill has worked in Public Administration for approximately 17 years and is a recent Past President of the Colorado City & County Managers’ Association (CCCMA) and of the Colorado Municipal League (CML).
+Bill has worked in public administration for approximately 18 years and is a recent Past President of the Colorado City & County Managers’ Association (CCCMA) and of the Colorado Municipal League (CML).
+Bill currently serves on the Government Affairs & Policy Committee for the International City & County Manager’s Association (ICMA).

 After high school, Bill attended the University of Wyoming and earned a Bachelor’s Degree, double majoring in Psychology and Criminal Justice.
 Bill then furthered his education by attending the Pepperdine University School of Law for three semesters, where he studied contract law and conflict resolution, including a summer program in London, England.
 He then returned to the University of Wyoming to earn a Master’s Degree in Public Administration while teaching classes in Criminal Justice and Psychology.

-Before entering City Management, Bill worked as a graduate teaching assistant in the Criminal Justice Program at UW, as a forensic psychiatric technician for the State of Wyoming psychiatric facility, as an assistant county planner, and as a graduate policy assistant for the Colorado Governor's Office of Policy and Initiatives under Governor Bill Owens, providing technical support to school administrators involved in TAGLIT, a non-profit program that assessed the technological needs of individual schools, as well as coordinating a statewide mental health and elder guardianship task force.
+Before entering city management, Bill worked as a graduate teaching assistant in the Criminal Justice Program at UWyo, as a forensic psychiatric technician for the State of Wyoming psychiatric facility, as an assistant county planner, and as a graduate policy assistant for the Colorado Governor’s Office of Policy and Initiatives under Governor Bill Owens, providing technical support to school administrators involved in TAGLIT, a non-profit program that assessed the technological needs of individual schools, as well as coordinating a statewide mental health and elder guardianship task force.

 Bill’s first position as a city administrator was with Grant, NE.
 He and wife Melanie then moved to Wisconsin to be nearer to her family pending the birth of their first child.
 He was employed as village administrator of Turtle Lake, WI before taking the position of city administrator in Rhinelander, WI, which is where he was working prior to assuming the Montrose City Manager role in 2011.

 Bill’s wife Melanie is currently a teacher at the Living Word Lutheran Church Preschool, but her formal education is in the field of Therapeutic Recreation.
-Bill and Melanie have two children: a 13-year-old son named Connor who attends 8th grade at Centennial Middle School and a 10-year-old daughter named Sydney who attends 5th grade at Cottonwood Elementary.
-The family is rounded out with a Boxer/St. Bernard dog and two cats.
-Bill is a longtime Rotarian and enjoys being outdoors, traveling, playing various sports and spending time with his family.
+Bill and Melanie have two children: a 15-year-old son named Connor who attends 9th grade at Montrose High School and an 11-year-old daughter named Sydney who attends 6th grade at Centennial Middle School.
+The family is rounded out with two dogs (Boston Terrier and Tibetan Spaniel), two cats, and a rabbit.
+Bill is a longtime Rotarian and enjoys being outdoors, traveling, playing various sports, and spending time with his family.

 The City operates under the direction of a diverse group of professionals who bring a wealth of education, experience, and enthusiasm to their respective roles.
 We invite you to learn more about each member of the city's management team.